-Line 14, column (a).-Enter the total of other dividends received.
-Attach a schedule showing separately:
+Line 14, column (a).
+Include the following:

-• Foreign dividends not reportable on lines 6, 7, 8, or 13.
-Include on line 14 the corporation's share of the ordinary earnings of a qualified electing fund from Form 8621, line 6c, or the amount of any excess distribution from a passive foreign investment company from Form 8621, line 11b.
-Exclude distributions of amounts constructively taxed in the current year or in prior years under Subpart F (sections 951 through 964).
+1. Foreign dividends not reportable on lines 6, 7, 8, or 13.
+Include on line 14 the corporation's share of the ordinary earnings of a qualified electing fund from Form 8621, line 1c.
+Exclude distributions of amounts constructively taxed in the current year or in prior years under subpart F (sections 951 through 964).

-• Income constructively received from controlled foreign corporations under Subpart F. This amount should equal the total Subpart F income reported on Schedule I, Form 5471.
+2. Income constructively received from controlled foreign corporations under Subpart F. This amount should equal the total Subpart F income reported on Schedule I, Form 5471.

-• Gross-up of dividends for taxes deemed paid under sections 902 and 960.
+3. Gross-up of dividends for taxes deemed paid under sections 902 and 960.

-• Dividends (other than capital gain and exempt-interest dividends) received from regulated investment companies that do not qualify for the dividends-received deduction.
+4. Dividends (other than capital gain and exempt-interest dividends) received from regulated investment companies that do not qualify for the dividends-received deduction.

-• Dividends from tax-exempt organizations.
+5. Dividends from tax-exempt organizations.

-• Dividends (other than capital gain dividends) received from a real estate investment trust that, for the tax year of the trust in which the dividends are paid, qualify under sections 856 through 860.
+6. Dividends (other than capital gain dividends) received from a real estate investment trust that, for the tax year of the trust in which the dividends are paid, qualify under sections 856 through 860.

-• Dividends not eligible for the dividends-received deduction because of the holding period of the stock or an obligation to make corresponding payments with respect to similar stock.
+7. Dividends not eligible for the dividends-received deduction because of the holding period of the stock or an obligation to make corresponding payments with respect to similar stock.

+Two situations in which the dividends-received deduction will not be allowed on any share of stock are:

+• If the corporation held it for less than 46 days before the 90-day period beginning 45 days during the stock became ex-dividend with respect to the dividend.
+(See section 246(c)(1(A)); or

-• Two situations in which the dividends-received deduction will not be allowed on any share of stock are: (1) if the corporation held the stock with regard to which the dividends were issued for 45 days or less; or (2) to the extent that the corporation is under an obligation to make related payments for substantially similar or related property.
+• To the extent that the corporation is under an obligation to make related payments for substantially similar or related property.

-• Any other taxable dividend income not properly reported above, including distributions under section 936(h)(4).
+8. Any other taxable dividend income not properly reported above, including distributions under section 936(h)(4).
+Note: For dividends received or accrued after September 4, 1997, the corporation is not entitled to a dividends-received deduction if it held the stock See the transition rules in Act section 1015(c)(2) of the Taxpayer Relief Act of 1997.

-Schedule B-Gross Investment Income
+Schedule B - Gross Investment Income

 Line 1.
-Interest.-Enter the total taxable interest received or accrued during the tax year, less any amortization of premium, plus any accrual of discount required by section 811(b).
-The appropriate amortization of premium and accrual of discount for the tax year on bonds, notes, debentures, or other evidence of indebtedness held by a LIC should be determined: (a) under the method regularly employed by the company, if reasonable, and (b) in all other cases, under the regulations.
-Market discount is not required to be accrued under section 811(b).
-Attach a statement showing the method and computation used.
+Interest.
+Enter the total taxable interest received or accrued during the tax year, less any amortization of premium, plus any accrual of discount required by section 811(b).
+Generally, the appropriate amortization of premium and accrual of discount for the tax year on bonds, notes, debentures, or other evidence of indebtedness held by a LIC should be determined:

+1. Under the method regularly employed by the company, if reasonable, and

+2. In all other cases, under the regulations.